Devanampiya Tissa: Conversion to Buddhism

-Emperor Ashoka took a keen interest in the propagation of Buddhism across the known world, and it was decided that his son, Mahinda, would travel to Sri Lanka and attempt to convert the people there.
+Emperor Ashoka took an interest in the propagation of Buddhism across the known world.
+According to Sri Lankan tradition, it was decided that his son, Mahinda, would travel to Sri Lanka and attempt to convert the people there.
 The events surrounding Mahinda's arrival and meeting with the king form one of the most important legends of Sri Lankan history.

-According to the Mahavamsa king Devanampiyatissa was out enjoying a hunt with some 40,000 of his soldiers near a mountain called Mihintale.
+According to the Mahavamsa King Devanampiyatissa was out enjoying a hunt with some 40,000 of his soldiers near a mountain called Mihintale.
 The date for this is traditionally associated with the full moon day of the month of Poson.

 Having come to the foot of Missaka, Devanampiyatissa chased a stag into the thicket, and came across Mahinda (referred to with the honorific title Thera); the Mahavamsa has the great king 'terrified' and convinced that the Thera was in fact a 'yakka', or demon.
 However, Thera Mahinda declared that 'Recluses we are, O great King, disciples of the King of Dhamma (Buddha) Out of compassion for you alone have we come here from Jambudipa'.
 Devanampiyatissa recalled the news from his friend Ashoka and realised that these are missionaries sent from India.
+Mahinda wanted to test the intelligence of the king so he asked him these questions:

 Thera Mahinda went on to preach to the king's company and preside over the king's conversion to Buddhism.

+Coming of Sanghamitta

+Mahinda requested the king to write to Asoka, asking him to send his sister Sanghamitta together with other nuns to visit Lanka and to bring with her a branch of the great Bo tree of the Buddha.
+Sanghamitta arrived on Sri Lanka with the Bo tree and it was planted in Mahamegha park.